rak1312/ICICIDirectBreeze/README.md

 **DISCLAIMER:**

 PLEASE USE AT YOUR OWN RISK.
 - This is my first attempt at python programming and I have literally coded these scripts only in a couple of hours.
-They have NOT been tested thoroughly.
+I am  certain that this can be written in a better fashion and optimised quite a bit.
-- However, I have successfully used them about 20+ times to place and cancel orders with several combinations.
+- The scripts have NOT been tested thoroughly.
+However, I have successfully used them about 20+ times to place and cancel orders with several combinations.
 - You need to have a technical programming background to run this.
 - Also, if you are trying to take advantage of ICICIDirect's current scheme of zero brokerage for API orders then Remember to sign-up for 'Zero Brokerage API plan' before you use the scripts.
 Otherwise they charge brokerage even if you execute with APIs.